AB Corp

-AB Corp, formerly known as Amitabh Bachchan Corporation and also Amitabh Bachchan Corporation Limited (ABCL), is an Indian entertainment company.
+AB Corp, formerly known as Amitabh Bachchan Corporation Limited, is an Indian entertainment company.
 Founded by actor Amitabh Bachchan and formally launched in January 1995, the first film it produced was Tere Mere Sapne in 1996.
 After declaring bankruptcy in 1999, ABCL was renamed AB Corp in 2001.
 In 2009, the company again began producing major films, such as Paa (2009), Bbuddah...
 Hoga Terra Baap (2011), Sarkar 3 (2017), and Ghoomer (2023).

 History

 Founding of ABCL (1994-1997)

 Formally launched in January 1995, Amitabh Bachchan Corporation (ABCL) was founded as an Indian entertainment company by actor Amitabh Bachchan in 1994.
 Previously, in 1992, Bachchan had announced his semi retirement from the film industry, and with the exception of the delayed 1994 release of Insaniyat (1994), did not appear in any films for five years.
 He turned producer during his temporary retirement period, setting up ABCL, which became involved in event management, film production, and distribution, specializing in film production and event management.
 Among other early productions, Dekh Bhai Dekh was a Hindi sitcom produced via ABCL from 1993 to 1994 by actress Jaya Bachchan, Amitabh Bachchan's wife and an ABCL board-member.

 The first film ABCL produced was Tere Mere Sapne in 1996, which was a box office hit and launched the careers of actors like Arshad Warsi and southern film star Simran.
 ABCL's strategy was to introduce products and services covering an entire cross-section of India's entertainment industry.
 ABCL's operations were mainstream commercial film production and distribution, audio cassettes and video discs, production and marketing of television software, and celebrity and event management.
 Notably, the company organized the Miss World 1996 competition in Bangalore.
 It was a producer of the 1998 film Major Saab.